-Managed IT Services are an investment – and as with all investments, it's only normal to consider the return it can bring.
-And when it comes to Managed IT Services, there are a number of benefits that directly translate into cost savings.
+Managed IT is an investment—and as with all investments—it's normal to consider the return it can bring.
+When it comes to Managed IT, there are a number of benefits that directly translate into cost savings.

-Before we dive in, did you know Managed IT Services can assist in helping your business achieve a variety of corporate initiatives?
-An IBM white paper, Business Value of Managed Services, stated, “According to IDC research, the biggest challenge that businesses face in executing their corporate strategy is focusing the right people and resources on strategic initiatives.
+Before we dive in, I want to point out that Managed IT Services can help businesses achieve a variety of corporate initiatives.
+An IBM white paper, Business Value of Managed Services, stated, “According to IDC (International Data Corporation) research, the biggest challenge that businesses face in executing their corporate strategy is focusing the right people and resources on strategic initiatives.
 Essentially, firms are looking to ensure that their talent is focused on core areas of their business while optimizing productivity.”

-The International Data Corporation (IDC) conducted research on the value Managed IT Services provide businesses.
+IDC conducted research on the value that Managed IT provides businesses.
 Overall, their research found that for every 100 users, just under $400,000 could be saved annually.
 Let’s take a closer look:

-In a lot of ways, Managed IT Services helps organizations ensure the right people and the right resources are allocated in the best possible ways, which in turn, provides financial benefit.
-Other common initiatives Managed IT Services can support include improving customer satisfaction, investing in new resources, optimizing the use of existing resources and refining an organization's agility.
-Here’s a look at a few ways Managed IT Services provides financial benefits to organizations:
+In a lot of ways, Managed IT helps organizations ensure the right people and the right resources are allocated in the best possible ways, which in turn, provides financial benefit.
+Other common initiatives Managed IT can support include improving customer satisfaction, investing in new resources, optimizing the use of existing resources and refining an organization's agility.
+Here’s a few ways Managed IT provides financial benefits to organizations:

 1. User Productivity